-Hard candies are often used as cough sweets, but there is a type of hard candy that was invented to convince the king Christian V of Denmark (b.1646-d.1699) to take his medicine, proving that royalty really do get everything handed to them.
+Hard candies are often used as cough sweets, but there is a type of hard candy that was invented to convince king Christian V of Denmark (b.1646-d.1699) to take his medicine, proving that royalty really does get everything handed to them.

 Eat some boiled sweets today, though not too many since they are on average 98% sugar.

 Since it’s the festive season, and not everybody abstains from alcohol at this time of year, I give you Sangria Day.

 Sangria is a Spanish drink consisting of red wine sweetened with orange juice and sugar, and a whole mess of chopped fruit mixed in.